What is intent engineering?

 - Design teams who need to translate user research into actionable development specs

-If you are handing work to an AI agent and the output is unpredictable, the problem is almost certainly in the specification.
+If you are handing work to an AI agent and the output is unpredictable, the problem is almost certainly in the specification, and underneath it, the judgment the specification was supposed to carry.
 Intent engineering is the fix.